danielkasprzak/gb_banking/README.md

 </div>

-- How can i change the language?
+- How can i change the language?<br />
 In the **config.lua** file.

 - Is it compatibile with ESX?<br />